vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta3-deployment/README.md

 This application configuration option of Where For Dinner utilizes the Bitnami MySQL and RabbitMQ on platform services and consumes credentials/connection via a Kubernetes Service Binding compliant resource.
-You will deploy the service instances in the `Deploy Where For Dinner Application and Configuration To Space` section using the `bitnamiServices.yaml` file.
+You will deploy the service instances in the `Deploy Where For Dinner Application and Configuration To Space` section using either the `bitnamiServices.yaml` file or using services CLI commands.

 ## Update Kubernetes Gateway Route